Higher block rates can make nodes, indexers, wallets, explorers, and archival tools harder to operate independently.

 Good technology does not automatically create deep liquidity, custody support, exchange access, market-maker depth, institutional routes, or developer mindshare.
 Ethereum, Solana, Bitcoin, and app-specific ecosystems already have tooling, capital, and builders.

 Proof of Work also depends on mining distribution, pool behavior, hardware economics, and whether enough independent participants can inspect the network.
-Around the base layer, explorers, wallets, APIs, KRC/indexer tools, and hosted dashboards can become practical chokepoints.
+Around the base layer, explorers, wallets, APIs, indexers, and hosted dashboards can become practical chokepoints.

 | Concern | Weak answer | Strong answer |